One app, in particular, is proving to be the most essential app for simplifying your career. Here's how to use Evernote as a healthcare professional.

 Have you ever saved something on your computer, but when you needed it, all you had was your phone?
 This used to happen to me all the time – before I started using Evernote.
 One of the key features of Evernote is its ability to be used on all major platforms.
 This means you can access your Evernote account on your desktop computer, laptop, phone, tablet, etc. Evernote constantly syncs between all of your devices and is backed up to the cloud.
 This ability to store all of your important information in one location eliminates the need to transfer those documents or files from platform to platform.
 It also allows you to organize and retrieve all of your files in a much more time-efficient and user-friendly manner.

 A key function of Evernote is its ability to create and take notes.
-The wide range of note-taking options includes text entry, photos, attachments, audio recordings, calendar links, email and tags.
+The wide range of note-taking options includes text entry, photos, attachments, audio recordings, calendar links, email, and tags.
 This flexibility allows you to capture and store a variety of different forms of information and media.
-Whether you’re at a lecture, recording patient notes, reading an article, studying for a medical certification exam, or simply planning out your calendar, Evernote should be your go-to resources for taking notes.
+Whether you’re at a lecture, recording patient notes, reading an article, studying for a medical certification exam, or simply planning out your calendar, Evernote should be your go-to resource for taking notes.
 The ability to create and store electronic notes has many advantages over the traditional route of taking notes using a pen and paper.
 Obviously, one of the main benefits of electronically storing all of your notes is how it removes the necessity to find a place where you can physically file and store thousands of papers.
 Save time and effort by being able to access and edit your notes electronically, while also syncing your notes to each of your devices.
-This way you’ll always have you’re notes on you, without the requirement of carrying them around.
+This way you’ll always have your notes on you, without the requirement of carrying them around.

 Storing Links, Articles, PDF’s, and Other Resources